 As Director of Youth Preventive Services Division of the Health Promotion Board, Singapore, Dr K Vijaya leads a team to establish public policies, chart strategic directions, develop and strengthen initiatives to advance children and youth health promotion and youth preventive health services nationally through health screening, immunisation, oral care programmes and health promotion for school children in Singapore.

-She was conferred The Public Admininistration Medal (Silver) Award on Singapore National Day 2016.
+As part of the National Day award she was conferred The Public Administration Medal (Silver) Award in 2016.

 National Addictions Management Service